lanfengli1992/personal-website/index.md

 ### About Me
 I am a Ph.D. candidate in Economics at Georgetown University.
 My research lies at the intersection of development and labor economics, examining how couples adjust labor supply in response to pension eligibility under weak social safety nets, with evidence from rural pension enrollees in China.

-Before Georgetown, I worked at the Development Research Group and later in the Poverty, Energy Global Practices, and Operations Policy & Country Services at the World Bank Group.
-I hold an M.A. in Economics from Duke University and a B.A. in Actuarial Science from the Central University of Finance and Economics.
+Before Georgetown, I worked at the [**Development Research Group**](https://www.worldbank.org/en/about/unit/unit-dec/research) and later in the Poverty, Energy Global Practices, and Operations Policy & Country Services at the World Bank Group.
+I hold an M.A. in Economics from [**Duke University**](https://duke.edu/) and a B.A. in Actuarial Science from the [**Central University of Finance and Economics**](https://en.cufe.edu.cn/).

 You can find my [**CV**](https://drive.google.com/file/d/1r-teq50qa436A-68XjMcysviCZgvx3ID/view?usp=sharing) here.